Natural Baby Life logo (480 x 130)

 Whether a diaper rash cream continues to work is completely dependent on the ingredients.

 Natural creams are often formulated with essential oils, which oxidize over time and can lead to irritation.
-Oxidation happens when the atoms in the product lose electrons and bond to oxygen, which leads to chemical changes in the product and means that it chemically turns into a different substance than what you originally purchased at the store.
+Oxidation happens when the atoms in the product lose electrons and bond to oxygen, which leads to chemical changes in the product.
+This means that it turns into a different substance than what you originally purchased at the store.

 Standard diaper rash creams often contain zinc oxide as the active ingredient.
 Zinc oxide is chemically inert and unlikely to lose its effectiveness because it does not undergo chemical changes.
 However, the inactive ingredients in diaper rash cream also play an important role in its effectiveness, such as helping it evenly distribute it in the diaper area.